ManuelBehrendt/Mera.jl/docs/src/04_multi_Basic_Calculations.md

-2 methods for generic function

 ## Center-Of-Mass
-The function *center_of_mass* or *com* calculates the center-of-mass of the data that is assigned to the provided object.
+The function `center_of_mass` or `com` calculates the center-of-mass of the data that is assigned to the provided object.

 ```julia